 - Read about working professionals who found their paths to impact and take advantage of their advice and tips.

 - Use social media and online tools like LinkedIn to identify people with interesting jobs and career paths.
-Net Impact's free membership gives you immediate access to our online member network.
-Premium members can take advantage of Member Mail to introduce themselves.

-Draw on your reflection and research to articulate clear anchors that will help you define your search.
 Ultimately, you should be able to describe your target in one or two sentences with key examples.
 Contrary to popular belief, being flexible and open to everything is likely to decrease your chances of honing in on something great and make it difficult to make a decision.
 So be sure to narrow the field of possibilities and get specific about as many dimensions as possible.

 - Geography: Do you want to be in a city?
 If so, which city?
 Want an international experience?
 Where?